urbanairship/android-library/README.md

    productionAppKey = Your Production App Key productionAppSecret = Your Production Secret

-   # Toggles between the development and production app credentials
-   # Before submitting your application to an app store set to true
-   inProduction = false

    # LogLevel is "VERBOSE", "DEBUG", "INFO", "WARN", "ERROR" or "ASSERT"
    developmentLogLevel = DEBUG